 Introduction to the SLC 500 Power Supply

 The SLC 500 Power supply supplies power to the local chassis.
 The power supply typically does not power inputs or outputs.
-This is a switching power supply, so it can provide quite a bit of current for the size compared to the linear power supplies.
+This is a switching power supply, so it will provide quite a bit of current for the size compared to the linear power supplies.

 To access this tool, go to I/O Configuration in the project tree.